chip/background_cache/README.markdown

 BackgroundCache
 ===============

-Use a rake task to expire any number of fragments or actions (with or without layout).
+Use a rake task to expire any number of fragments or actions, with or without layout.
 Uses Rails and cache_fu.

 Dynamic Configuration
 ---------------------

-Create <code>lib/background\_cache\_config.rb</code>:
+Create *lib/background\_cache\_config.rb*:

 <pre>
 BackgroundCache::Config.new do |config|

-  # Conigure a background cache in one method call
+  # Conigure a background cache in one call
   Tag::League.find(:all).each do |tag|
     config.cache(
       # Route params